thomaspaulmann/EmojiTimeFormatter/README.md

 EmojiTimeFormatter supports multiple methods for installing the library in a project.
 You can find the latest version in the [release tab](https://github.com/thomaspaulmann/EmojiTimeFormatter/releases/latest).

-**There are some troubles with distributing frameworks that are written in Swift 2.3/3.0.
-The easiest way to use EmojiTimeFormatter is to use SPM which is already included in Xcode 8.**

 ### Installation with Swift Package Manager

 To integrate EmojiTimeFormatter into your Xcode project using [Swift Package Manager](https://swift.org/package-manager/), specify it in your `Package.swift` file: